chickenPopcorn/EqEq/notes/final-report.md

 # Lesson Learned <!-- { -->
 ## Tianci <!-- DRI: Tianci -->
 ## Jimmy <!-- DRI: Jimmy -->
+Importance of having a seamless workflow and communication when collaborating for large scale development.
+Also don't be afraid to tackle bigger problems.

 ## Jon <!-- DRI: Jon -->
 ## Nam <!-- DRI: Nam -->
 ## Lanting <!-- DRI: Lanting -->